jxdv/ruby-client/README.md

 Inspired by Bitcoin, Nimiq is a blockchain that seamlessly runs in your browser.

-Fast, easy and fun to use, for more information visit the [Nimiq website](https://www.nimiq.com/).
+Fast, easy and fun to use! for more information visit the [Nimiq website](https://www.nimiq.com/).

 ## Usage